A lot of beginning metal guitarists want to try playing in drop D, but they don’t know which songs to practice.

 Technically, this song is in drop D, but tuned a half step lower (playing it in D, won’t be the end of the world, though).
 The track is another, slightly heavier, classic.

-The Deftones’ unique flavor of heavy music comes through so clearly in the track – the rolling, heavily distorted guitar beneath the desperate vocal line is a staple of these giants.
+There is no band like the Deftones, with their unique flavor of heavy music.
+And that comes through so clearly in this track – the rolling, heavily distorted guitar beneath the desperate vocal line is a staple of these giants.

 And the track deserves the praise it got, and the work it did for the band’s success.
 It was the first of Deftones’ songs to chart, reaching a high of 29 on the UK Singles Chart in 1997.